smyrgeorge/sqlx4k/README.md

     execute("delete from sqlx4k;").getOrThrow()
     fetchAll("select * from sqlx4k;").getOrThrow().forEach { println(it) }
     // At the end of the block will auto commit the transaction.
-    // If any error occurs will automatically trigger the rollback method.
+    // If any error occurs, it will automatically trigger the rollback method.
 }
 ```